 This playground is located on Marcy Avenue between Kosciusko Street and Lafayette Avenue.
 The site was formerly owned by the Board of Transportation, which held it as part of its property for the G subway line.
 After 1937, the city maintained a park on the site under a permit from the Board of Transportation.
 The park was originally built by the WPA (Works Progress Admistration), a federal program that built 850 airports, 120,000 bridges, and 125,000 public buildings, in addition to its 8,000 parks nationwide.

 In 1957, the nearby public school, known as P.S.
 256, or the Benjamin Banneker School, was built to replace two older schools in the area and to relieve crowding in others.
 That same year, the property was transferred to Parks and designated P.S.
 256 Playground.
 In 1985, Parks named the playground in honor of Banneker.

-	In 1997, Banneker Playground underwent a $470,982 renovation funded by Mayor Giuliani.
+In 1997, Banneker Playground underwent a renovation.
 New play equipment and safety surfacing, handball courts, fences, guide rails, sidewalks, and paths were added.
-The park now includes a sculpture of a camel, a comfort station, a flagpole with a yardarm, basketball courts, benches, London planetrees, and a decorative gate.
+The park includes a sculpture of a camel, a comfort station, a flagpole with a yardarm, basketball courts, benches, London planetrees, and a decorative gate.
 The playground offers recreational opportunities to the school’s students and honors an African-American intellectual.